I'm a mortgage prisoner – what can I do?

 If you've been affected by unsafe cladding, the Local Government Association has released a comprehensive guide for councils on what the issues are and what help is available.
 There are also numerous action groups, including the UK Cladding Action Group, which is a nationwide group campaigning to help those living in unsafe homes.

 Right now, for the vast majority of mortgage prisoners there's currently NO HELP.
 And that's why we have been campaigning for extra measures.
-The Financial Conduct Authority (FCA) estimates that only about 14,000 mortgage prisoners can be helped, while we believe there are around 250,000 mortgage prisoners, so that's a little more than 5%.

 BUT not every mortgage prisoner is in the same situation.
 In fact, some homeowners, are not strictly "imprisoned" at all, and in fact have some options available to them, thanks to some recent rule changes.
 Depending on what type of lender you have, you might have more or fewer options.